 The following graphic is a practical example of how the marking should be composed.

 The preceding approval mark affixed to a vehicle in conformity with paragraph 5. of this Regulation shows that the vehicle type concerned has been approved in the United Kingdom (E 11), pursuant to UN Regulation No. 168 under approval number 2439, as defined in Section 3 of paragraph 5.2.1.
 This mark indicates that the approval was given in accordance with the requirements of this Regulation with the 031 series of amendments incorporated.
-[Furthermore, the accompanying code (1A) denotes that the vehicle is approved to Level 1A (Europe).
+Furthermore, the accompanying code (1A) denotes that the vehicle is approved to Level 1A (Europe).

 Table A3/1